SMaityCodes/Privacy-Preserving-ORB-Matching-system/README.md

 [🔝 Back to Top](#)

-The main objective of the implementation was to write the circom circuits to perform ORB matching in a privacy-preserving manner.
-However, the circuits cannot work directly on the original images, rather we use python codes for feature extractions and convering it into JSON format required by circom.
-Moreover, the circuits also verifies the correctness of the image-descriptors fade to it by verifying their Merkle-root hashes.
-The circuit also calculates some output scores as a result of the matching operation.

 In order to test the correctness of our implemented circom circuits we have also written python codes for performing ORB matching.
 We have written two different versions of python codes for this purpose, viz., one using standard CV2 libraray and the other from the scratch.
 The purpose of writing the python codes from the scratch was to mimic the algorithm into a circom circuit.
 Here is a summary of our contributions:-